jsford/jsford.github.io/posts/0000-sort-points/sort-points.md

 | `pdqsort()`           |       Fast        |       Slow       |     4.07  | 24.68x  |
 | `pdqsort()`           |       Fast        |       Fast       |     1.14  | 88.11x  |

-I also benchmarked the time required to check if a scan is sorted.
+Finally, I benchmarked a few variations of `std::is_sorted()` to see how fast we can check if a point cloud is already sorted.
-Several LiDAR manufacturers produce points in sorted order, so it's not uncommon that the points will already be sorted.
-In my compression code, I use `std::is_sorted()` to check if the points are sorted.
-That way I can skip sorting when it's not needed.

 | Check if points are sorted.  | Compare Altitudes | Compare Azimuths | Time [ms] | Speedup |
 |------------------------------|:-----------------:|:----------------:|:---------:|:-------:|